 In between, there are astonishing one-offs such as the pocket of groomed lushness that is Giardino Bellini park, the puffed-up frontage of Teatro Massimo Bellini, or the extraordinary remains of the Roman Amphitheatre of Catania sunk into a nook in the Old Town.

 While the maze-like interior of Catania could keep you happily occupied for days, you’ll also find treasures if you head out to the surrounding area.
-A twenty-minute dash up the coast to the town of Aci Castello will bring you to the Norman Castle.
+A twenty-minute dash up the coast to the town of Aci Castello will bring you to the Norman Castle, one of the most beautiful castles in Italy.

 With its ash-gray fortifications emerging from a basalt sea cliff of the same hue, the castle is a striking remnant of the Norman occupation and a fine example of the necklace of fortifications that ring the Sicilian coast.
 More than just a historic curiosity, there’s a museum within it as well as a shady botanical garden on one of its terraces.